Stereo-Images/open/README.md

 When set to "Infinite," the piece creates a non-repeating journey using specific harmonic logic:

 * **Circle of Fifths:** Slowly moves by fifths through closely related keys, with intermittent toggles into the relative minor.
 * **Contour:** The melody is not random; it uses a constrained random walk.
-A "gravity" system pulls notes toward a central register, preventing the melody from drifting too high or too low while ensuring no two phrases are identical.
+A "gravity" system pulls notes toward a central register, preventing the melody from reaching too high or too low while ensuring no two phrases are identical.
 * **Tension:** As the harmony moves away from the root, the bell timbre becomes brighter and the intervals more complex.
 When it resolves, the tone returns to a simpler, duller hum.

 ### Technical Architecture